Post-debate poll: Who won the final 2020 presidential debate, Donald Trump or Joe Biden?

 That question may not be answered fully until Nov.
 3, but we're asking how you felt about the candidates' performance tonight.

-Let us know how you feel in our four post-debate poll questions below.
+Let us know how you feel in our seven post-debate poll questions below.

 App users: For a better experience, click here to view the full map in a new window